 MORE Field Guide to Life is available for $6.99 from iTunes and Google Play.

 If you can’t spring for the MORE Field Guide to Life app, you can enjoy similar meetings functions for free on the Steps Away app.
-It uses GPS technology to locate your nearest 12-step meetings.
-It answers all your questions too with details about how to get to your closest meeting, how far away it is, and when it’s on.
+This app uses GPS technology to locate your nearest 12-step meetings.
+And, it answers all your questions in detail – such as how to get to your closest meeting, how far away it is, and when it’s on.

 It can be difficult for alcoholics to find the courage to attend meetings, but consider this.
 A 1997 study found alcoholics had 80 percent alcohol-free days after attending meetings, compared to 20 percent before commencing treatment.
 The Steps Away app might give you the push you need to find the right meeting for you.